behave extremely cruelly and brutally

 most required and necessary.

-someone injured or killed or captured or missing in a military engagement
+someone injured or killed in a military engagement

 A sovereign shame so elbows him--his own unkindness,